lajohnston/smslib/README.md

 The library routines don't generally PUSH or POP registers to preserve them, meaning they will happily 'clobber' registers if need be.
 This shifts the responsibility of preservation to the code calling the library, mainly for efficiency reasons: the calling code knows what registers it actually cares about, so only needs to preserve those.

 # Documentation

-## boot.asm

-Automatically initialises the system and smslib modules.
-Includes a section at address 0.
-When it is done it will call an `init` label that you must define in your code.

 ## input.asm